3 important steps to take after a workplace accident

 Some accidents and injuries will need reporting to the appropriate authorities under the terms of the ‘Reporting of Injuries, Diseases and Dangerous Occurrences Regulations, 2013’.
 As an employer, you should be aware of the scope of these regulations, and your responsibilities in relation to them.
 They state that all deaths and injuries caused by workplace accidents must be reported to the Health and Safety Executive, as should outbreaks of occupational diseases and factors such as gas leaks or the leaks of chemicals and biological agents.
 Failure to submit a RIDDOR report can have very serious consequences.

 If a workplace accident occurs, take care of the person injured, record the details in your accident book, and ensure that RIDDOR reports are submitted if necessary.
 Following this, it’s important to monitor the recovery of the injured person, and to investigate the cause of the accident and how it could have been prevented.
-Brown’s Safety Services have a wide variety of courses that can make such accidents less likely, from ladder safety to manual handling, all designed to help you and your employees minimise the risks (and possible consequences) of accidents in the workplace.
+Brown’s Safety Services have a wide variety of courses that can make such accidents less likely, from ladder safety to manual handling training, all designed to help you and your employees minimise the risks (and possible consequences) of accidents in the workplace.
 You can book your place by clicking on the links above, or alternatively giving us a call on 01282 615517.